Automatic transformation of irreducible representations for efficient contraction of tensors with cyclic group symmetry: Introduction

+We develop a software library, \emph{Symtensor}, that implements the irrep alignment algorithm and contraction.
 We study the efficacy of this new method for tensor contractions with cyclic group symmetry arising in physics and chemistry applications.
-In particular, we consider some of the costly contractions arising in tensor network methods for quantum many-body systems and in coupled cluster theory for electronic structure calculations.
-We develop a software library, \emph{Symtensor}, that implements the irrep alignment algorithm and contraction.
+Specifically, we consider some of the costly contractions arising in tensor network (TN) methods for quantum many-body systems and in coupled cluster (CC) theory for electronic structure calculations.
 We demonstrate that across a variety of tensor contractions, the library achieves orders of magnitude improvements in parallel performance and a matching sequential performance relative to the manual loop-over-blocks approach.
 The resulting algorithm may also be easily and automatically parallelized for distributed-memory architectures.
 Using the Cyclops Tensor Framework (CTF) library~\cite{solomonik2014massively} as the contraction backend to Symtensor, we demonstrate good strong and weak scalability with up to at least 4096 Knights Landing cores of the Stampede2 supercomputer.